benchristel/sindarin/the-tengwar.md

 @include mode-of-beleriand-consonants.md

+Though most of the _tengwar_ are Noldorin in origin, the letter [.t o] is a purely Sindarin invention, necessitated by Sindarin's distinction between [.s HW] and [.s CHW], which Quenya lacks.
+The Quenya name for this letter is _hwesta Sindarinwa_, or "Sindarin HW".

 ### Vowels and Diphthongs

 Long vowels were given an accent mark: [.t &#93;F] represented [.s á] or [.s â].
 The Sindarin term for this is [.s andaith] "long-mark".

-The two letters for I were used in different contexts.
-The long carrier [.t ~B] was used for I before a vowel at the beginning of a word, which has the sound of Y in _yes_.
+The two letters for [.s I] were used in different contexts.
+The longer variant [.t ~B] was used for [.s I] before a vowel at the beginning of a word, which has the sound of _Y_ in _yes_.
+[.t \`B] was used elsewhere, and had the sound of _I_ in _machine_.

-A dot could be placed above the letters for I and A to prevent them from being mistaken for the stem or bow of an adjacent
+A dot was often placed above the letters for [.s I] and [.s A] to prevent them from being mistaken for the stem or bow of an adjacent
 letter: [.t &#93;T], [.t \`B], [.t ~B].

 For diphthongs, the scribes used a _tengwa_ to represent the first vowel.
-A small mark or _tehta_ above this was often used for the second vowel.
-However, Tolkien notes in Appendix E that "the diphthongs were often written out in full", as [.t &#93;l] in the _tengwar_ transcription of _A Elbereth Gilthoniel_.
+A _tehta_ above this was often used for the second vowel.
+However, Tolkien notes in Appendix E that "the diphthongs were often written out in full", as [.t &#93;l] for [.s AE] in the _tengwar_ transcription of _A Elbereth Gilthoniel_.
 Perhaps this means that a diphthong like AI, normally abbreviated to [.t &#93;Ö], could also be written [.t &#93;\`B].

 ### Abbreviations